mstrens/oXs_on_RP2040/README.md

 # expressLRS_oXs

-This project can be interfaced with an ELRS, a FRSKY or a Jeti receiver (protocol has to be selected accordingly).
+This project can be interfaced with 1 or 2 ELRS, FRSKY or Jeti receiver(s) (protocol has to be selected accordingly).

  This project is foreseen to generate telemetry data (e.g. when a flight controller is not used) , PWM and Sbus signals.